pudly/schmopera-hugo/content/articles/berlin-the-last-cabaret.md

 ## What does _BERLIN_ say about the relationship between the arts and politics?

-This show is centred around this very framework - how politics not only affected the arts, but controlled and obliterated the voices of an entire generation.
+**AC**: This show is centred around this very framework - how politics not only affected the arts, but controlled and obliterated the voices of an entire generation.
 After a rich decade known as the Weimar Era (1919-1933) where Germany was briefly a democratic state and artists were celebrated within an exceptionally progressive and liberal culture, their entire way of life was suddenly under intense censorship.
 In fact, once under Nazi rule, all artists needed to be approved and provided a permit to publicly present any artistic output be it music, visual art, theatre.

 Naturally, artists who were not deemed "worthy" were quickly denied and then prosecuted under strictest enforcement if caught presenting their art unauthorized.
 The vast majority of musicians and cabaret artists fled in 1933.
 This show explores how this particular troupe reacts to this political tension and eventual threat of death.